grbot/varcall/align/README.md

 The Nextflow script runs bwa-mem, Picard markduplicates, GATK BQSR and samtools flagstat on a list of sample reads.

-Please see `nextflow.conf` for bwa, GATK and samtools Singularity versions and references databases used.
+Please see `nextflow.conf` for bwa, samtools and GATK and Docker/Singularity versions and references databases used.

 ## Sample sheet format